PureNRG: The Real Thing, Graduation: The Best Of pureNRG, and disbandment (2009-2011)

 In mid-2009, after previous promotion of their new album, their last studio album The Real Thing was released.
 They released their final album Graduation: The Best of pureNRG on July 20, 2010.

 The band decided to disband sometime in late 2010.
 According to an interview with TVoneLife, reasons included "wanting to be kids again" and "get back into school and education".
 Also according to the same interview, Carolyne went into 9th grade, Caroline went into 10th grade, and Jordan went into 12th grade in the fall of 2010.
 Their mission was to "entertain, educate, and promote Christian values to young people.
 Using wholesome and uplifting lyrics in our music and with music and dance in order to provide positive role-models and we just really hope that we can showcase that being a child of God is just really so awesome and nobody can ever take that away from you no matter what happens and that's just the whole reason that we get up on stage and perform for everybody and they really hope that we can get that message across through our music."

 They went on a farewell tour in the fall of 2010, celebrating the four years they had spent as a band.
 All of the members said that they were very sad to be disbanding, but they felt that God was calling them out.

 Their last performance was at Fellowship Bible Church in Brentwood, Tennessee on March 4, 2011.

 PureNRG officially disbanded on Friday, March 4, 2011.

 Aftermath

 Caroline Grace Williams has since gone on to join iShine.

 Carolyne Myers married her longtime boyfriend, Robert Brown on Saturday, September 12, 2020.
+She gave birth to her first child, a daughter named Ruth Estes Brown, on October 10, 2023.